 Established in 1967

 Precision Engine Machine Co. was founded in 1967 by Billy Ford and Dick Burgess.
 The company began with funding help from Bruce Wheeler, a local business man and owner of the Wheeler Dealer Top Fuel Dragster.
 Dick was the tuner and mechanic while Billy did the machine work.
 Jan Norris started his machinists apprenticeship many years earlier under an old German machinist.
 After completing his apprenticeship Jan took over the machine shop at B&J Automotive.
 A couple of years later Jan left B&J and joined the team at Precision Engine.
 In the 1979 Jan bought a third of the company and later ended up buying out both Billy and Dick.
-Now 50+ years after the company began Jan and his son and grandson continue the tradition of building horsepower and to this day images of that front engine dragster are still the symbol of Precision Engine Machine Co.
+Now 50+ years after the company began Jan, his son Michael, and grandson Branden continue the tradition of building horsepower and to this day images of that front engine dragster are still the symbol of Precision Engine Machine Co.

 Our Team